stardog-union/pellet/server/README.md

 protege.username=admin
 protege.password=admin

+# data directory that will be used by Pellet server
+pellet.home=/data/pellet
+# port used by Pellet server
+pellet.port=18080

 # comma separated list of ontologies to load from the protege server. the ontologies
 # are identified by their location
 protege.ontologies=pizza.history,koala.history